Personal profile

 This research builds on my first book in literary studies, Fiction Across Borders: Imagining the Lives of Others in Late Twentieth-Century Novels (Columbia University Press, 2010).
 In this book, I explore how novels from different parts of the world try to represent socially diverse people and places without stereotyping, idealizing, or exoticizing them.
 This approach challenges core models of reading that dominate postcolonial studies, and suggests how scholars, in partnership with fiction writers, might begin to articulate new approaches to the problem of representing those considered "others."

 I also work extensively in memory studies with a strong focus on a global body of literature concerned with the problems of reconciliation after mass conflict.
 With Rosanne Kennedy and Lia Kent, I co-edited a special issue of Memory Studies on Memory, Activism and the Arts in Asia and the Pacific that offers new perspectives on the memory-activism nexus.
-Focusing on an era of international courts, truth commissions, political apologies, and commemorative work, my additional research in memory studies investigate how literature from the turn of the millennium contributes to process of social restoration.
+Focusing on an era of international courts, truth commissions, political apologies, and commemorative work, my research in memory studies has investigated how literature from the turn of the millennium contributes to processes of social restoration.
 In particular, my work explores how people considered “outsiders” to mass conflict might have a role to play in grappling with its aftermath.

 While my first love is the novel, my publications have also analysed nontraditional literary spaces such as cookbooks and microfinance websites.
 My essays have appeared in Public Culture, South Asia, Memory Studies, Social Text, and other journals.